GCC Northeast 4

 3 people favorited this theater

-In 1974, Cinema II was twinned, creating Cinema I-II-III Theatre.
+On November 9, 1973, Cinema II was twinned, creating Cinema I-II-III Theatre.
 In 1975 the name was changed to GCC Northeast 3 Theatres.
 In 1976, the original Cinema I was twinned, thus creating the GCC Northeast 4 Theatre.

 In 2002, General Cinema Corp. passed into history, when they were acquired by AMC Theatres.
 The GCC Northeast 4 was closed in 2000.
 On May 1, 2004 the Northeast 4 building was badly damaged by fire.